Sydney-Informatics-Hub/AgReFed-ML/README.md

 - multi-model testing and automatic cross-validation on subsets of train and test data
 - visualisation of prediction maps of soil properties and uncertainties
 - support for importing/saving settings using YAML settings files for reproducible workflows
+- support for different spatial prediction types (e.g., points, blocks, polygons)
+- support for measurement errors in the observations (if provided as part of the input data)
+- generator function for of range of synthetic data for testing

 <figure>
     <img src="figures/feature_importance.jpg" alt="Feature Importance">